apple/swift-internals/api-design-guidelines/_conventions.md

-  Default arguments are generally preferable to the use of method families, because they impose a lower cognitive burden on anyone trying to understand the API:
+  Default arguments are generally preferable to the use of method families, because they impose a lower cognitive burden on anyone trying to understand the API.

   <figure class="good" markdown="1">
   ~~~ swift